 Note 11.
 For time change/life limited components see applicable 00-20 series TO.

 Note 12.
-When an organization condemns an item whose extended value exceeds \$1,000.00 the organization turning in the item to a DRMO must identify organization condemns an item whose extended v on the DOD Form 1577/1577-1 the reason or authority for condemning the material (e.g., repairs exceeds 75% of unit replacement cost; shelf life expired; condemned by TCTO).
+When an organization condemns an item whose extended value exceeds \$1,000.00 the organization turning in the item to a Defense Logistics Agency Disposition Services (DLADS) must identify on the DOD Form 1577/1577-1 the reason or authority for condemning the material (e.g., repairs exceeds 75% of unit replacement cost; shelf life expired; condemned by TCTO).
 Reason/authority for condition coding is a mandatory entry for all condemned items, and shall not be omitted for any reason.

 Note 13.
-Assets managed in the Class V munitions systems of record do not require a "Next Inspection Due/Overage Date."
+Assets managed in the Class V munitions systems of record do not require a "Next Inspection Due/Overage Date".